 When the actions of a participant or other family member result in a SCCHA decision to terminate the family's assistance and another family member claims that the actions involve criminal acts of physical violence against family members or others, the SCCHA will request that the victim submit the above required certification and supporting documentation in accordance with the stated time frame.
-If the certification and supporting documentation are submitted within the required time frame, or any approved extension period, the SCCHA will terminate the perpetrator's assistance.
+If the certification and supported extension period, the SCCHA will terminate the perpetrator's assistance.
 If the victim does not provide the certification and supporting documentation, as required, the SCCHA will proceed with termination of the family's assistance.